intersystems-ib/OpenCode/README.md

 ### How to get universal serialization feature in your classes

-To get the full features, you just have to import in your system 4 classes (1) : _OPNLib.Serialize.Adaptor, OPNLib.Serialize.Util and OPNLib.Serialize.TemplateOPNLib.Serialize.TemplateCSV_.
+To get the full features, you just have to import in your system 4 classes (1) : `OPNLib.Serialize.Adaptor`, `OPNLib.Serialize.Util`, `OPNLib.Serialize.TemplateOPNLib.Serialize.Template` and `OPNLib.Serialize.TemplateOPNLib.Serialize.TemplateCSV` (this last one it's not yet finished in Release 1/2018-04).

-(1) Actually you would just need _OPNLib.Serialize.Adaptor_ if you just need JSON serialization
+(1) Actually you would just need `OPNLib.Serialize.Adaptor` if you just need JSON serialization

 ### Start Serializing

-To enable this feature for a class, that class has to extend from _OPNLib.Serialize.Adaptor_.
+To enable this feature for a class, that class has to extend from `OPNLib.Serialize.Adaptor`.
 That'll be the only time that you'll have to touch your class for this feature.
 After that moment your class will be able to export/import JSON objects and it will accept future serialization mechanisms that you decide to implement without having to make more changes to class definition.

 ---